husteeri/python-usb-examples/README.md

 # Hardware examples

-This is a companion repository for the scripts communicating through the Arduino Bridge in this other repository: https://github.com/husteeri/usb-peripheral-bridge
+This is a companion repository for the scripts communicating through the Arduino Bridge: https://github.com/husteeri/usb-peripheral-bridge

 ## Serial port devices